-Scott Morrison the returning PM also seems a straight up and down bloke who very importantly for Aussies (yes, we deplorables and irredeemables but normies) is not up himself, and comes across as not doctrinaire and not too establishment but with the due degree of patriotism.
+Scott Morrison the returning PM, seems a straight up and down bloke too who very importantly for Aussies (yes, we deplorables and irredeemables and normies) is not up himself, and comes across as not doctrinaire and not too establishment but with the due degree of patriotism.
 Scomo isn’t much of a quitter he reckons either.

 That he which hath no stomach to this fight,

 Let him depart; his passport shall be made